bilalbro/todo-app/README.md

 ![Asset 4](https://user-images.githubusercontent.com/98707204/203621664-7cc4c14d-94b3-4b6e-b46f-2fed972bb2db.png)

 ## Motivation
-As we all know, React is a really really useful UI library for JavaScript.
-Actually, it's more that *just* a library — it's a new era of building web applications.
-At the same time, getting used to the programming paradigm of React takes a little bit of time, even if one's a highly proficient JavaScript developer.
-It puts forward a completely new, and arguably much better, way of thinking about apps.
+As we all know, React is an extremely powerful UI library for JavaScript.
+Actually, it's more that *just* a library — it's a *new era* of building web applications.
+At the same time, getting used to the programming style of React takes a little bit of time, even if one's a highly proficient JavaScript developer.
+It puts forward a completely new, and arguably much better, way of thinking about apps that requires the clock to do its work. ⏰

-Continuing on my journey of building a handful of applications/programs in React, for the second one, I decided to build a simple to-do application.
-But I didn't just want to create a monotonous, boring to-do application — absolutely not.
+So, continuing on my journey of building a handful of applications/programs in React, for the second one, I decided to build a simple to-do application.
+But I didn't just want to create another monotonous, boring to-do application, as do exist out there.
+Absolutely not.
 Rather, I wanted an application with transitions, icons, a friendly font, and some fresh colors.

 ## Technologies used